-- 18.1 Products transported under the requirements of the present Section are to be acetylene-free. - 18.2 Tanks for the carriage of these products are to be of steel or stainless steel construction. - 18.3 All valves, flanges, fittings and accessory equipment are to be of a type suitable for use with these products and are to be constructed of steel or stainless steel or other material acceptable to the Register.
+- 18.1 Products transported under the requirements of the present Section shall be acetylene-free. - 18.2 Tanks for the carriage of these products shall be of steel or stainless steel construction. - 18.3 All valves, flanges, fittings and accessory equipment shall be of a type suitable for use with these products and shall be constructed of steel or stainless steel or other material acceptable to the Register.

-The chemical composition of all materials to be used is to be submitted to the Register for approval before manufacture.
+The chemical composition of all materials to be used shall be submitted to the Register for approval before manufacture.

-Discs or disc faces, seats and other wearing parts of valves are to be made of stainless steel containing not less than 11 % chromium.
+Discs or disc faces, seats and other wearing parts of valves shall be made of stainless steel containing not less than 11 % chromium.

-18.4 Gaskets are to be constructed of materials which do not react with, dissolve in, or lower the autoignition temperature of these products and which are fire-resistant and possess adequate mechanical behaviour.
+18.4 Gaskets shall be constructed of materials which do not react with, dissolve in, or lower the autoignition temperature of these products and which are fire-resistant and possess adequate mechanical behaviour.

-The surface presented to the cargo is to be polytetrafluoroethylene (PTFE) or materials giving a similar degree of safety by their inertness.
+The surface presented to the cargo shall be polytetrafluoroethylene (PTFE) or materials giving a similar degree of safety by their inertness.